What software program are your tasks in / what is E-Prime?

 I cannot run the E-Run file because the file is from a newer version of E-Prime.

-We use the most recent version of E-Prime and our 2.0.10 files are for version 188.8.131.523 (this is current as of October 9th, 2014).
-If you are using 184.108.40.206, for instance, you may have issues running these files.
-In this case, you can either request the password for the 2.0.8 tasks or you can request the E-Studio 220.127.116.113 files and recompile the E-Run file on your own machines.
-Also note that if you have a valid E-Prime license, you can go to their website to obtain the most recent version of E-Prime.
+E-Prime files from newer versions are not typically compatible with older versions.
+If you are using 220.127.116.11, for instance, you may have issues running 18.104.22.1683 files.
+In this case, you can either request the password for the 2.0.8 tasks or you can request the E-Studio 22.214.171.1243 files and recompile the E-Run file on your own machines.
+Also note that if you have a valid E-Prime license, you can go to their website to obtain the most recent version of E-Prime for free.

 In the E-Data files, I see a lot of variables.
 What do they mean and where do I find the span score?